Akhil Bharat Nepali Ekta Samaj

-Akhil Bharat Nepali Ekta Samaj loosely translates to 'All India Nepalese Unity Society' in English.

 Leadership

 The Delhi-based Ram Prasad Sharma is reportedly the president of ABNES.
 Raju Nepali is the reportedly the general secretary of the organization and is based in Chennai, in the southern Indian State of Tamil Nadu.
 Amrit Thapa, who resides in the eastern Indian metropolis of Kolkata, in West Bengal, which borders Nepal, is believed to be the vice president of ABNES.
 Its most active leader in Delhi was ABNES secretary Bamdev Chettri, an employee at Jawaharlal Nehru University, till he was arrested on September 6, 2002, and subsequently deported.
 Reports indicate that Chettri went underground in June 2002.
 Police arrested him on September 6, 2002.

 Objectives

 This organization was registered with the stated objective of securing unity among immigrant Nepalese residing in India and working for their welfare.
 However, ABNES gradually became involved in terrorism and began to function as a front for the Maoist insurgents of Nepal.
 It is also believed that the organization is working for the proliferation of greater Nepal idea.